Social Housing Mortgage Experts

-A social housing mortgage can include a variety of tenant types with all types of vulnerabilities, from DWP tenants receiving housing benefits, all the way to tenants that are vulnerable and may be receiving housing support from a housing association or charity.
-In our detailed guide below, we will explain what social housing mortgage lenders will want to see in relation to lease covenants, types of vulnerabilities, things to consider with housing associations and when you might need specialist mortgage products.
+We assist borrowers with mortgages for properties let out to housing associations and care providers, as well as borrowers looking for commercial mortgages on properties where they are providing care.
+A social housing mortgage can include a variety of tenant types with all types of vulnerabilities, from DWP tenants receiving housing benefits, all the way to tenants that are vulnerable and may be receiving 24 hours support from a housing association or charity.
+In our detailed guide below, we will explain what social housing mortgage lenders will want to see in relation to lease covenants, types of vulnerabilities, things to consider with assisted living mortgages and supported living mortgages.

 1